swrjsingh/Envision2025MenteesTasks/Exercise1/Exercise1.md

-# The Great Recipe Book Challenge
+# Recipe Book Challenge
 ### IEEE Pixel Flow Exercise 1

 Welcome to the Recipe Book Challenge!
 In this exercise, you'll learn Git and GitHub by contributing to a collaborative recipe book.
 Each task will teach you essential Git concepts while building something fun together.

+---

 ## General Rules
 - Name your branches: `yourname-feature` (like `johndoe-italian`)
 - Name your recipes: `yourname-recipe-name.md` (like `johndoe-carbonara.md`)
 - Stuck?
 Check out the Hints file - it's super detailed!
+The Hints file contains all the commands you will need to complete every subtask in every task!
+But type them out yourself, do not copy-paste!
-- You are free to Google / ChatGPT (use the internet and AI tools), but type the Git commands YOURSELF in the terminal - that's how you'll learn.
-DO NOT COPY PASTE COMMANDS IN THE TERMINAL.
+- You are free to use Google, ChatGPT and other AI tools for all sorts of help - But finally type the Git commands YOURSELF in the terminal - that's how you'll learn.
+DO NOT copy-paste commands into the terminal.
-- Not sure which Git command to use?
-The Hints file has your back.
-You can refer to it for any sub task in any task
 - Questions?
 We're here to help - feel free to contact us anytime : )
+- Finally, make sure you understand every command that you are using.
+We're assuming you have completed the resources we sent : )
+- Ideally, check the hints file for every task (even if you're done with it)
+---

 ## Tasks